hiclick/hiclick.github.com/fav/photo/docs/getting-to-know-the-work-area.md

-# 修图 - The work area
+# 修图 - The Work Area

 Adobe Photoshop CS6 Classroom in a Book